ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Check**: Works, but old solution description seems to be overly complicated.

 ### 3: Remember Me (medium)
 For usabiliy reasons, DIBA provides a *Remember me* functionality so that during the next login, the credentails are already pre-filled.
-Obviously, these credentials must be stored somewhere on the device and doing this in a secure way is very hard.
+Obviously, these credentials must be stored somewhere on the device and doing this in a secure way is hard.

 **Preparation:** Login with email *h@cker* and password *damninsecure* and check the *Remember me* checkbox.